CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/2-molecular-dynamics-deepmd/README.md

 > ssh -N -f -L localhost:2333:localhost:2333 -p <port> <username>@<remote-machine-address>
 > ```
 > At the end of the ```nohup.out``` file you will find a link that you can copy and then paste into your browser.

+Let's now turn to study the **diffusion coefficient** of oxigen and hydrogen.
+The input files to run the MD simulation are in ```liquid_water/Diffusion```.
+Here we will start from a configuration equilibrated at 300 K and 1 bar, and run a simulation in the NVE ensemble.
+Start running the simulation.
+We will use this trajectory to compute the mean squared displacement and we will then obtain the diffusion coefficient using Einstein's formula.
+Further details can be found in the Jupyter Notebook ```liquid_water/Diffusion/H2O_Diffusion.ipynb```.

+The last task of this section is to **visualize the trajectory** using [Ovito](https://www.ovito.org/).